 He just relates to people and they relate to him as well.

-I'm just I was I was thrilled with that speech.
+I was thrilled with that speech.

-You know, the sad thing is I know this has now become a passion in your life after what happened to your son.
+You know, the sad thing is, I know this has now become a passion in your life after what happened to your son.

-Um, and uh he was a victim of this.
+And he was a victim of this.

-And you've been doing a series now of these town halls, including I think the first lady and most of them, uh, I believe Becky and Jerry Falwell Jr. have been a big part of it as well.
+I believe Becky and Jerry Falwell Jr. have been a big part of it as well.

 How that is not a national emergency.

-So, Sean, we started this in November, end of November of last year, and the first lady uh kicked it off with us at Liberty University.
+So, Sean, we started this in November, end of November of last year, and the first lady kicked it off with us at Liberty University.

 You saved my life.

-I watched it and I changed my life around, turned my life around.
+I watched it, and I changed my life around, turned my life around.

-She is gonna be tomorrow, just to let people know, this is really important.
+Is going to be tomorrow, just to let people know, this is really important.

 We're in Las Vegas right now.

-She is gracious enough to open the doors to this place and say, Come, let's talk about opioids because it's a big part of her be best initiative.
+She is gracious enough to open the doors to this place and say, come, let's talk about opioids because it's a big part of her Be Best initiative.

-It's really been uh amazing working with her.
+It's really been amazing working with her.

 I will tell your audience one other thing.